Updated on: 11/22/2019

 Road Rage Incidents Involving Firearms

-While the above case is shocking and ended tragically, incidents like it are unfortunately becoming more common in the United States.
+While the above case is shocking and ended tragically, road rage after auto accidents are unfortunately becoming more common in the United States.

 According to a study by The Trace - a nonprofit news organization focused on gun violence – road rage incidents where someone brandished a gun or fired one at a driver or passenger are increasing in frequency.
 From Jan.
 2014 through March 2017, there were at least 1,319 road rage episodes involving firearms, with at least 354 people wounded and 136 killed.

 The study, using data from the Gun Violence Archive, found that cases of road rage involving a firearm more than doubled to 620 in 2016, from 247 in 2014.